-I am developing an ethics of sublimation, a psychoanalytic concept that is concerned with self-formation and transformation.
+I am developing an ethics of sublimation.
 I am intrigued by this concept and have studied it from the Lacanian and post-Lacanian perspective for some time.
 I am focusing on developing a new theory of sublimation that is grounded in Gilles Deleuze’s idea of quasi-cause and the wound, an ethical framework he developed in Logic of Sense (1969) and extended on throughout the Anti-Oedipus (1972 – 1980) series.
 I am particularly interested in applying this theory to contemporary resentment politics and developing a counter strategy to the persistence of negative sublimations, or sublimations that are submitted to apparatuses of control and calculation.
 This work is in dialogue with various theories of sublimation from Freud, Lacan, Marcuse, Badiou and Stiegler.

 My second area of research is in the history of the idea of socialism and Marxist thought in an America context.
 I am looking at the way literary figures in late nineteenth and early twentieth century American belles lettres treat the idea of socialism.
 I am examining the treatment of socialist thought by the transcendentalists, Thoreau, Emerson and also Whitman, as well as Jack London and the trajectory of the Socialist Party of America up to its disintegration with the First World War.

 You can read my academic publications, essays, book reviews and talks here.

 “A Caliphate of Ideas?
 Islamic Politics in Dialogue with post-Marxism” – essay in book Theologies and Ethics of Justice in Islam: New Perspectives and Global Directions published by IIIT Press [forthcoming]